aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 -   Errors (launch is stopped, user is informed):

+    -   required fields are missing from the debug configuration
     -   the referenced SAM template file does not exist
     -   the referenced SAM Template resource does not exist
     -   the referenced SAM Template resource is not a supported type (for example, isn't a Lambda function)